MentoskaPraha/simple-create/README.md

 Mods that rework how Minecraft generates its terrain may also be something you do not enjoy.
 However these do provide new and fresh environments for you to explore, so I suggest you give them a chance.

 There are also some client side mods that you may find annoying, feel free to remove these if you do.
+The default [Vanilla Tweak](https://vanillatweaks.net/) texturepacks and datapacks may annoy you as well, but these can also be removed.

 At the end of the day you need to find what works for you and your friends.